tloveday/msp3/README.md

     - This was worked around by inserting a movie/television show  specific "codeword" in Mongo DB which aligned with the images filename added to the repository.

 - Getting a Visual 5 star rating system controlled by JQuery to place information in the database upon submission of the review form.
     - Through discsssion with Antonio, my mentor, he suggested I look into using a hidden input that recorded the inormation printed to the console when clicking the stars from the Javascript/JQuery file.

+- Testing with friends reavealled that the guidance for users to Sign In/Register to make reviews should be clearer this was combated by ...

 ### Further Development